Indonesian president picks cleric as running mate for election

 “I think we complete each other, nationalistic and religious.”

-A senior official from one opposition coalition party - deputy secretary general of the Democrat Party Andi Arief - described Prabowo as a “cardboard general” and a “chicken” in a stream of derogatory comments posted on social media on Wednesday night.
+Prabowo said his candidacy was supported by three political parties, but left out the Democrat Party in his nomination speech in an apparent sign of rifts in the opposition coalition.

-For the Democrat Party official, Uno’s emergence was a betrayal.
-Just last week, the Democrat Party, chaired by former president Susilo Bambang Yudhoyono, and Prabowo’s Gerindra party announced an alliance.
+“It is not easy to build a coalition because many things have to be brought together,” Prabowo said.

-Agus Yudhoyono, a 39-year-old retired soldier and the former president’s son, was expected to be the vice presidential candidate after the deal.
+The Democrat Party views the choice of Uno as a betrayal.
+Just last week, chairman of the party, former president Susilo Bambang Yudhoyono, and Prabowo’s Gerindra party announced an alliance.

-“I have had doubts for a long time whether (Prabowo’s) voice matches his mentality.
-He is not a strong leader, he is a chicken,” Arief tweeted.
+Agus Yudhoyono, a 39-year-old retired soldier and the ex-president’s son, was expected to be the vice presidential candidate after the deal.

-Prabowo went to the elder Yudhoyono’s home on Thursday.
-Leaving the meeting, Prabowo declined to discuss what transpired.
+An hour before Prabowo’s near-midnight announcement, the Democrat party threatened to quit the coalition unless Prabowo went with the younger Yudhoyono or reconsidered his pick for running mate, party secretary general Andi Arief said on his Twitter account.

-Gerindra’s Poyuono said the Prabowo-Uno team would mean the opposition had candidates from both Java and outside Indonesia’s most populous island.
+Gerindra’s deputy chairman Arief Poyuono said the Prabowo-Uno team would mean the opposition had candidates from both Java and outside Indonesia’s most populous island.
 Uno has roots in Gorontalo in Sulawesi.

 Many Indonesians from outside Java resent Java’s political and economic dominance.

-Additional reporting by Bernadette Christina Munthe, Wilda Asmarini and Gayatri Suroyo; Editing by Nick Macfie
+Additional reporting by Bernadette Christina Munthe, Maikel Jefriando and Gayatri Suroyo; Editing by Nick Macfie